Kingxukai/linux/Documentation/networking/l2tp.rst

 Layer 2 Tunneling Protocol (L2TP) allows L2 frames to be tunneled over an IP network.

-This document covers the kernel's L2TP subsystem.
-It documents kernel APIs for application developers who want to use the L2TP subsystem and it provides some technical details about the internal implementation which may be useful to kernel developers and maintainers.
+This document covers the woke kernel's L2TP subsystem.
+It documents kernel APIs for application developers who want to use the woke L2TP subsystem and it provides some technical details about the woke internal implementation which may be useful to kernel developers and maintainers.

 Overview
 ========

-The kernel's L2TP subsystem implements the datapath for L2TPv2 and L2TPv3.
+The kernel's L2TP subsystem implements the woke datapath for L2TPv2 and L2TPv3.
 L2TPv2 is carried over UDP.
 L2TPv3 is carried over UDP or directly over IP (protocol 115).